ln5/draft-ietf-trans-gossip/draft-ietf-trans-gossip.md

 Disseminating known information about a log poses a potential threat to the privacy of end users.
 Some data of interest (e.g. SCTs) are linkable to specific log entries and thereby to specific sites, which makes them privacy-sensitive.
-Gossip about this data has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
+Gossip has to take privacy considerations into account in order not to leak associations between users of the log (e.g., web browsers) and certificate holders (e.g., web sites).
 Even sharing STHs (which do not link to specific log entries) can be problematic -- user tracking by fingerprinting through rare STHs is one potential attack.

-However, there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT, because the site's access logs would already indicate that the client is accessing that site.
+However, there are avenues by which information can be shared that is not damaging to user privacy.
+For example, there is no loss in privacy if a client sends SCTs for a given site to the site corresponding to the SCT, because the site's access logs would already indicate that the client is accessing that site.
 In this way a site can accumulate records of SCTs that have been issued by various logs for that site, providing a consolidated repository of SCTs which can be queried by auditors.

-Sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other clients.
+As another example, sharing an STH is considered reasonably safe from a privacy perspective as long as the same STH is shared by a large number of other clients.
 This "safety in numbers" is achieved by requiring gossip only for STHs of a certain "freshness" and limiting the